Seyni Awa Camara: Background

 Seyni Awa Camara's father, a man named Sousou, was originally from Guinea and moved to Ziguinchor.
 Her mother, a woman named Sereer, was from Oussouye, Ziguinchor Region, Senegal, where Camara was born c.
 1945.
-It is unknown how many siblings she has, although it is known that she is the only daughter of her family.
+It is unknown how many siblings she had, although it is known that she was the only daughter of her family.

-According to Michèle Odeyé-Finzi, a sociologist, at the age of 12 Camara, alongside her brothers, wandered into the woods.
+According to Michèle Odeyé-Finzi, a sociologist, at the age of 12, Camara, alongside her brothers, wandered into the woods.
 After being lost for four months, she and her brothers returned within days of one another, each holding the same sculpture.
-Both Camara and her brothers claim during their time in the woods, God taught them how to make statues and sculptures such as the ones they brought home with them.
+Both Camara and her brothers claim that during their time in the woods, God taught them how to make statues and sculptures, such as the ones they brought home with them.
 In contrast, Moustapha Sall, an anthropologist, states that Seyni learned from her mother's practice of pottery as a child.
-Fatou Kandé Senghor, a Senegalese film director who has known Camara for several years and interviewed her, also agrees with this narrative, stating that the mystical tale of Camara being lost is a made up narrative to appeal to white people who might buy Camara's work.
+Fatou Kandé Senghor, a Senegalese film director who knew Camara for several years and interviewed her, also agrees with this narrative, stating that the mystical tale of Camara being lost is a made-up narrative to appeal to White people who might buy Camara's work.

-She was married to Samba Diallo until he passed.
-Diallo had multiple wives, as his Islamic faith, which Camara shares, permitted.
-Those wives had children, but Camara struggled with child-bearing and did not produce any biological children.
+She was married to Samba Diallo until his death.
+Diallo had multiple wives, as his Islamic faith, which Camara shared, permitted.
+Those wives had children, but Camara struggled with childbearing and did not produce any biological children.

+Camara died on 25 January 2026, at the age of 81.

 Artwork

 Even though she learned how to sculpt and fire from her mother, Camara's art strongly differs from the typically functional pottery of the Senegalese region.
-She creates figure-like sculptures ranging in size from 12 inches tall to 8 feet tall, representing personal symbols.
+She created figure-like sculptures ranging in size from 30 cm to 2.4 m tall, representing personal symbols.
 Her three sons help her fire them in an open hearth kiln before displaying them in and around her house.
-She has authorized the use of bronze castings of her work since the terracottas are too delicate to travel.
+She authorized the use of bronze castings of her work since the terracottas are too delicate to travel.

 Themes

 Camara's art touches on many themes, most notably her struggles with childbearing and not having any biological children of her own.
 Fatou Kandé Senghor made a film on her entitled Giving Birth in 2015, based on her art, processes, and struggles relating to childbearing.
-According to Senghor, Camara creates sculptures that represent her traumatic past, after being married at 15 and attempting to have children, which would later be the cause of her struggles with childbearing.
+According to Senghor, Camara created sculptures that represent her traumatic past, after being married at 15 and attempting to have children, which would later be the cause of her struggles with childbearing.
 Other themes can be seen throughout her sculptures, such as animals, religion, spiritual beings, marriage, couples, and family.